process-engine/documentation/reference/frontend.md

 We will be using these extensions - which are regular key/value pairs - to define the technical specifications using the process engine frontend.

+> For more details visit the [official documentation](https://docs.camunda.org/manual/7.4/modeler/camunda-modeler/bpmn/) of the Camunda Modeler

 ### Service Tasks

 A service task represents a task that can be executed without human intervention.